rachelbenincasa/CSC483FinalProject/README.md

 2. Use Lm Studio to download Llama language model Llama-3.1-8B
 3. Start server on Lm Studio to make LLM accessible
 4. Run llama.py

+llama.py is the main method, and calls jeopardy2.py and searchJSON.py to complete the program.

+The files that are needed are:
+- llama.py
+- jeopardy2.py
+- searchJSON.py
+- wiki-subset-files (folder containing the wikipedia article text)
+- questions.txt (the 100 questions we want to solve for this assignment)

 Note: This will create a new directory called indexdir if it is not already present on your computer.
 This may take a few minutes to run since the dataset is so large.